-How quieter deliveries are key to reducing noise
+How and why quieter deliveries are key to noise reduction

 With the rise of online delivery and the increase in demand due to the global pandemic, it’s meant that deliveries have been made at all kind of hours and in large volumes.
 As cities become increasingly noisy as detailed out in this article on “What are the top 5 worst cities for noise pollution”, reducing noise through managing delivery services effectively will become key.
 As the population increases, the demand will only go up and roads will get busier which poses a challenge to businesses and authorities to try to balance deliveries and to control their activity, so they are still operating as usual but not causing disturbances.

 Transport for London have produced a code for practice for deliveries to help reduce the risks and challenges associated with increased deliveries such as noise pollution.
 Many reports such as this one shares the challenges involved such as the increased activity of ‘out of hours’ deliveries and flurry of large vehicles delivering to both to already busy and quieter areas.
 This means that there will need to be more focus on what can be done to protect the environment and general public in local areas, as well as maintaining normal business activity.

 What can be done to make deliveries more effective and to reduce noise?

 There are several actions that can be implemented to prevent many hindrances like noise pollution and to make deliveries more effective, efficient and to create wider benefits such as improved air quality, reduced traffic and increase safety on the roads, sustainability of the local areas and overall increase in quality of life.

 A lot of these suggested actions and best practices are enlisted in the TFL’s code of practice such as:

 - Ensure that a risk assessment has been established for every site before operating off-peak deliveries.

 - Utilising new and more quieter models of vehicles for deliveries.
 As well as new delivery equipment such as mats, containers shutter doors that can help to limit noise.